ethnosdev/memorize_scripture/docs/docs/settings/settings.md

 This is the maximum number of new verses the app will show you every day.
 The default is 10.
 Set it to a lower number if you don't want to have so many new verses in one day.

-This setting can be useful if you reset the due date for all of the verses in a collection and you don't want to practice them all at once.
+This setting is useful when you reset the due date for all of the verses in a collection but you don't want to practice them all at once.

 :::tip
-Rather than entering a lot of new verses at once and setting the the max new verses to a number like 1.
-It is generally better to wait to enter a new verse until you are ready to start learning it.
+Rather than entering a lot of new verses at once and setting the the max new verses to a low number like 1.
+It's generally better to wait to enter a new verse until you are ready to start learning it.
 :::

 Congratulations!
 You've finished the tutorial!